Lei Parker has been a resident of Eurobodalla for 37 years

-I that time he has committed to 13 years as a presenter and committee member of 2EARFM before calling it a day to undertake overseas travels and foreign aid assignments
+In that time he has committed to 13 years as a presenter and committee member of local community radio station 2EARFM before calling it a day to undertake overseas travels and foreign aid assignments

 Lei also worked at Eurobodalla Shire Council in the surveying and engineering sections for twenty one years before retiring in 2006.